Zero Waste Kitchens

 Baking soda – If there are stubborn stains on the kitchen hob, for instance, I would use a small brush (an old toothbrush works well) and scrub some baking soda and a little water into the stain, leave for a few minutes, and tah-da!
 The stain will be easy to remove.

 I use this as an all surface cleaner (including mopping the floor) by dissolving one tbsp. of baking soda in some hot water and using a cloth to wipe down the surfaces.
 Honestly, it makes them sparkle!

 White vinegar – I’ve filled an old spray bottle with white vinegar which I spray onto surfaces, leave for about a minute and wipe off.
 You can infuse your vinegar with spices or orange peels to prevent your house smelling like the local chippy.

 All of these surface cleaning techniques can also be used to clean the bathroom and they'll save you money too.
 Bonus!

 Anna and I still fall for this niggly feeling every now and again.

 That urge to buy what we want, rather than what we need.

-Every now and then, I still listen to that feeling to buy what I want, which means I might end up with useless kitchen gadgets built with planned obsolesce ending up on a landfill or purchasing a fancy cooking ingredient, which isn’t looked at again until it is way past its use by date.
+Every now and then, I still listen to that feeling to buy what I want, which means I might end up with useless kitchen gadgets built with planned obsolesce ending up on a landfill.

 We do still buy things though.

-Typically, if we see something we want (say, a new kitchen appliance) we would put a date in our diary in about a month and see if we still want that product, or whether it was just an impulse.
-If we thought about it loads, and really think it could make a positive impact on us, we will buy it.
+Typically, if we see something we want (say, a new kitchen appliance) we'd put a date in our diary for about a month ahead and see if we still want that product, or whether it was just an impulse.
+If we thought about it loads, and really think it could make a positive impact on us, we'll buy it.
 And if the item can be found on a second-hand website- even better!
-At least it has had one life already.
+At least it's had one life already.